 The 737 has also appeared in a couple of other operators in Australia including Virgin Blue, National Jet, Elders IXL, Australian Air Express, Heavylift, Ozjet, NorfolkAir and the Royal Australian Air Force in both the Boeing Business Jet (BBJ) and E-7A Wedgetail Airborne Warning and Control System (AWACS).

-AN exciting new display will arrive at Moorabbin Airport today a bit lower, a bit shorter and a lot slower then it previously would arrive at an airport
+An exciting new display will arrive at Moorabbin Airport today a bit lower, a bit shorter and a lot slower then it previously would arrive at an airport.

-The Australian National Aviation Museum are pleased to announce a new display the forward fuselage of a Boeing 737-2B7 and its two JT8D-15 Engines to join the large array of aircraft and engines on display at the museum presently.
+The Australian National Aviation Museum are pleased to announce a new display the forward fuselage of a Boeing 737-2B7 and one of its JT8D-15 Engines to join the large array of aircraft and engines on display at the museum presently.
 The Australian National Aviation Museum was formed in 1962 by a group of members of the Aviation Historical Society of Australia who sought to preserve Australia’s Aviation History.
 The collection grew very quickly and today holds a collection of airframes numbering over 65 different types.

 The 737 will be able to showcase to visitors the development of air travel as it is today.